FOR CODING PURPOSES, PLEASE DO NOT EDIT ABOVE THIS LINE. (this comment will not show on the live version of this page)

-This document provides some basic troubleshooting tips if your computer does not recognize Intel® Solid-State Drive (Intel® SSD).
+This document provides some basic troubleshooting tips if your computer does not recognize an Intel® Solid-State Drive (Intel® SSD).

 Note If the solution to your issue involves running a low-level format, make sure you back up your data first.
 All data stored in the SSD is erased after running the low-level format.

 System does not recognize Intel® SSD

 Make sure both the SATA data cable and SATA port are clean and dirt free.

 Check that BIOS setting is properly set, especially the SATA mode setting.

 If you have another system available, check the SSD in that system to see if you are getting the same results.

-An error occurred during Operating System installation
+An error occurred during the operating system installation.

 Unable to complete data migration using Intel® Data Migration Software

-Intel Data Migration Software can display the following message if you use a third-party USB-to-SATA cable to connect the SSD to your system.
+Intel Data Migration Software can display the following message, if you use a third-party USB-to-SATA cable to connect the SSD to your system.
 In this case, replace the adapter.

-BIOS or operating system indicates incorrect drive capacity.
+BIOS or operating system indicates incorrect drive capacity

 The capacity on the Intel SSD label is calculated in decimal notation.
 Most operating systems calculate a drive capacity in binary notation.

-- If the drive capacity is not the issue, run a low-level format.
+It is normal for the operating system to indicate less drive capacity than what is on the SSD label.
+If the drive capacity is not the issue, run a low-level format.
 Use Secure Erase included with Intel SSD Toolbox or the Drive Cleanser included with Intel Data Migration Software.
 Try again.

 This applies to: